lukman155/awesome-books/README.md

 ## Project Details

-> This is a project created using HTML, CSS and JavaScript to show my knowledge of them.
+> This is a project created using HTML, CSS and ES6 to show my knowledge of them.

 ## Built With

 - HTML
 - CSS
-- Javascript
+- ES6

 ## Additional Tools

 - WebHint
 - Stylelint
 - Node Packet Manager
-- Github Pages

 ## Getting Started

-set up a new repository and prepare it for development using best practices (e.g. linters). build the first required sections of the website using the template you chose in the previous step.
+Clone this repository and run 'npm install' to install all dependencies

 ### Prerequisites